 Adopting environmentally sustainable building methods reduces waste

 The purpose of sustainable building methods is to limit the environmental impact of the industry.
 In construction, advanced technology and best practices improve the overall use of project resources.

-Focusing on technology, like project management software, and how it improves material purchasing, is one of the more effective ways to build sustainably while helping to bring about a cleaner environment.
+Focusing on technology, like job management software, and how it improves material purchasing is one of the more effective ways to build sustainably while helping to bring about a cleaner environment.
 As we have discussed, you can reduce waste by limiting the materials you use by improving your purchasing and separating items for reuse and recycling.

 Improving material purchasing and choosing recycled or salvaged materials are easy ways to get started with managing construction sites more efficiently and building greener projects.
 But sustainable building practices go beyond using recyclable and renewable materials.

 If the debris you have leftover has gone straight to a landfill in the past, it’s time to reconsider.
-Before you load up an industrial-sized container, consider what you can donate.
+Before you load up an industrial-sized skip, consider what you can donate.